 Only logged in customers who have purchased this product may leave a review.

-V FOR VICTORY, by David Boyle
+V FOR VICTORY, by David Boyle (new edition)

 The extraordinary, untold story of the greatest piece of radio propaganda ever created – the V for Victory campaign – designed to shape a sense of resistance to Nazi rule in occupied Europe.
 It was propaganda made by amateurs but was so successful that Churchill and de Gaulle both adopted the V sign, and Goebbels had to hit back with his own V campaign.